-Therapy can be life changing and I have seen evidence in my own patients and in my own journey as a patient.
-Therapy takes work.
-It asks you to be honest, courageous, and vulnerable so that you can be your authentic self and live life in a way that connects to you.
+Therapy can be transformative and I’ve had the privilege to join many on their path to healing.
+Therapy takes effort and can be challenging at times.
+It asks you to be honest, courageous, and vulnerable so that you can uncover your authentic self and live life in a way that connects to you.

-My job is to create a safe and welcoming space so that you can explore your inner world.
+My intention is to create a safe and welcoming space so that you can explore your inner world.
 I take a collaborative approach and my therapeutic style is direct, genuine, and warm.
-I’m curious to find out the real you and uncover your own innate wisdom to help you live a full life.
+I’m curious to find out the real you and help you discover your own innate wisdom to help you live a full life.
 The process may bring tears or be light with laughter.
 It’s a journey!
 And ultimately it’s your journey; I’m just a helpful companion along the way.

 I am an integrative psychologist, which means that I use different evidence based therapeutic approaches to best fit the needs of my clients.
 See below to learn more about therapeutic approaches I use in my work:

 - Emotion focused therapy is a type of humanistic therapy that is based on the premise that emotions are key in structuring inner experience and motivation, and shaping our relationships.

 - Mindfulness is a method of increasing awareness of yourself and your environment by observing your thoughts, feelings, and physical sensations in a nonjudgmental way and cultivating attitudes such as acceptance, letting go, and gratitude.

 - Insight Oriented therapy focuses on deepening our understanding to our emotions, motivations, fears and desires and making the unconscious conscious so that we can live a life that is aligned with our current goals and priorities.